dschalk/monads-for-functional-javascript/README.md

 If you want to go a step further and mutate m, nothing prevents you from calling "m.x = 8888", O.m.x = "WTF", and such.
 If I ever recruit people to help develop an application, I might ask them to update Monad instances only by using the ret() method so everyone could confidently look to the "O" object for changes in Monad instances' state.

-Other than O, MonatIter instances are the only objects that mutate in this presentation.
-Mutation sometimes occurs inside of functions, but functions do not have side effects.
-That doesn't mean they are pure, since they might depend on attributes of "O".
-If some array "ar" come in as an argument, I often clone it by calling ar = ar.slice() to make sure that nothing outside of the function is arrected by mutating ar.

 MonadIter instances are useful only when their bnd() method is used; and when bnd() is used, the "p" attribute becomes the argument to bnd().
 I think this is a situation in which it is wise to take advantage of the fact that Javascript allows p to morph into the bnd() argument.
 Words like "dogmatic", "religous", and "obsessive" come to mind when I think of imposing consistency on this project by eliminating the only exception (other than "O") to the general no-mutations policy.
 If I find that it interferes with JavaScript engine optimization, I will reconsider.